 In conjunction with the Cristal Transaction, we entered into a transition services agreement with Tasnee and certain of its affiliates under which we and the Tasnee entities will provide certain transition services to one another.
 See Note 24 for further details of the transition services agreement.
-In conjunction with the divestiture of Cristal's North American TiO2 business to INEOS, we entered into a transition services agreement with INEOS.
-Under the terms of the transition services agreement, INEOS agreed to provide the following services to Tronox for manufacturing, technology and innovation, information technology, finance, warehousing and human resources.
+In conjunction with the divestiture of Cristal's North American TiO2 business to INEOS, we entered into a two-year transition services agreement with INEOS.
+Under the terms of the transition services agreement, INEOS agreed to provide services to Tronox for manufacturing, technology and innovation, information technology, finance, warehousing and human resources.
 Similarly, Tronox will provide services to INEOS for information technology, finance, product stewardship, warehousing and human resources.

 In addition, in order to obtain regulatory approval by the European Commission, we divested the 8120 paper laminate grade, supplied from our Botlek facility in the Netherlands, to Venator Materials PLC ("Venator").
 The divestiture was completed on April 26, 2019.
 Under the terms of the divestiture, we will supply the 8120 grade product to Venator under a supply agreement for an initial term of 2 years, and extendable up to 3 years, to allow for the transfer of the manufacturing of the 8120 grade to Venator.
-Total cash consideration is 8 million Euros, of which 1 million Euros was paid at the closing and the remaining 7 million Euros (approximately \$6.2 million at December 31, 2019 exchange rate) will be paid in equal installments during the second quarters of 2020 and 2021.
+Total cash consideration is 8 million Euros, of which 1 million Euros was paid at the closing and 3.5 million Euros (or approximately \$3.9 million) was received during the second quarter of 2020.
+The remaining 3.5 million Euros (approximately \$4.3 million at December 31, 2020 exchange rate) will be paid in the second quarter of 2021.
 We recorded a charge of \$19 million during the second quarter of 2019, in "Contract loss" in the Consolidated Statements of Operations, reflecting both the proceeds on sale and the estimated losses we expect to incur under the supply agreement with Venator.

-We funded the cash portion of the Cristal Transaction through existing cash, borrowings from our Wells Fargo Revolver, and restricted cash which had been borrowed under the Blocked Term Loan and which became available to us for the purpose of consummating the Cristal Transaction.
+We funded the cash portion of the Cristal Transaction through existing cash, borrowings from our Wells Fargo Revolver, and restricted cash which had been borrowed under the Blocked Term Loan (as defined elsewhere herein) and which became available to us for the purpose of consummating the Cristal Transaction.
 See Note 15 for further details of the Cristal Transaction financing.

-Preliminary Allocation of the Purchase Price
+Allocation of the Purchase Price